Survey results: “What Campsite Cooking Equipment do you find indispensable?”

 The Sherpa comes with four color coded storage bags and a solid work surface.
 Many campers leave it set up right in their rig and it’s light enough to carry out to the cooking area.

 We wrote a detailed post about lanterns for your campervan and your vanlife journey.
-You’ll find that over here.
+You’ll find our best lanterns for camping post, here..
 Take a look and let us know what you think.